uptane/uptane-standard/uptane-standard.md

 Once it has the complete manifest built, it MAY send the manifest to the director repository.
 However, it is not strictly required that the primary send the manifest until step three.

 Secondaries MAY send their version report at any time, so that it is stored on the primary already when it wishes to check for updates.
 Alternatively, the primary MAY request a version report from each secondary at the time of the update check.

+##### Vehicle version manifest {#vehicle_version_manifest}

+The vehicle version manifest is a metadata structure which MUST contain the following information:

+* An attribute containing the signature(s) of the payload, each specified by:
+  * The identifier of the key being used to sign the payload
+  * The signing method (e.g. ed25519, rsassa-pss, etc.)
+  * A hash of the payload to be signed
+  * The hashing function used (e.g. sha256, sha512-224, etc.)
+  * The signature of the hash
+* A payload representing the installed versions of each software image on the vehicle.
+This payload SHALL contain:
+  * The vehicle's unique identifier (e.g. the VIN)
+  * The primary ECU's unique identifier (e.g. the serial number)
+  * A list of ECU version reports as specified in {{version_report}}

+Note that one of the ECU version reports should be the version report for the primary itself.

+##### ECU version report {#version_report}

+An ECU version report is a metadata structure which MUST contain the following information:

+* An attribute containing the signature(s) of the payload, each specified by:
+  * The identifier of the key being used to sign the payload
+  * The signing method (e.g. ed25519, rsassa-pss, etc.)
+  * A hash of the payload to be signed
+  * The hashing function used (e.g. sha256, sha512-224, etc.)
+  * The signature of the hash
+* A payload containing:
+  * The ECU's unique identifier (e.g. the serial number)
+  * The latest time downloaded from the time server
+  * The previous time downloaded from the time server
+  * The filename, length, and hashes of its currently installed image (i.e. the non-custom targets metadata for this particular image)
+  * An indicator of any security attack that was detected

 #### Download and check current time {#check_time_primary}